Porcelain veneers vs. dental crowns:

 - Crowns are very strong and durable.
 They make a good choice in those situations where a tooth is exposed to heavy chewing or biting forces, or else forces created by tooth clenching and grinding (bruxism).

 - Placing a crown requires a significant amount of tooth reduction.

 - Once a crown has been placed on a tooth, it will always require one.

-As you'll see in the next list, in comparison to crowns, which can be used to rebuild and strengthen teeth, porcelain veneers are used in applications that are typically just cosmetic in nature.
+As you'll see in the next list, as compared to crowns which can be used to rebuild and strengthen teeth, porcelain veneers are typically used in applications that are just cosmetic in nature.

 Crowns are stronger and used to make larger shape changes.

 - Can be used to produce a color change for a tooth.
 Slight to moderate changes usually give the most life-like results.